Call4Cloud | MMP-C | Autopilot | Device Preparation

 Sync issues 0x80190190 and the Intune MDM device Certificate (call4cloud.nl)

-When looking back at the script I mentioned in that blog something catches my eye and something made me laugh a bit.
+When looking back at the script I mentioned in that blog, something catches my eye, and something made me laugh a bit.
 Let’s start with the part that catches my eyes

 As shown above, even Microsoft their script to fix it is looking for the “SslClientCertReference”.
 That can’t be a coincidence, right?
 Let’s move on to the funny part

-It looks like Microsoft doesn’t care about our device when the Intune Device Cert is not in the MY;SYSTEM certificate store.
+Microsoft doesn’t care about our device when the Intune Device Cert is not in the MY;SYSTEM certificate store.
 So for everyone who has a lot of devices without the cert in the Local Machine Certificate store, screw you! 🙂

 Conclusion